-• Cost comparison: DIY pon versus premixed options
+• Comparison: DIY pon versus premixed options

-RECIPE
+DIY RECIPE

 • 4 parts pumice